-If students wish to specialize by taking advanced electives in the field of business law they are strongly advised to take Business Associations 1 and 2 at this stage of their course instead of Litigation.
+"If students wish to specialize by taking advanced electives in the lield of business law they are strongly advised to take Business Associations 1 and 2 at this stage of their course instead of Litigation.
 Examinations are usually held at the end of each session, but most of a student's assessment is based on work during the session.

 The course satisfies academic requirements for admission to practice to the same extent as a full-time course.
-The course is not intended as an alternative for studdents in a position to undertake full-time study.
+The course is not intended as an alternative for students in a position to undertake full-time study.
 Students may be admitted to the part-time course only if they have been able to satisfy the Faculty that their special circumstances preclude full-time study and that their previous experience and/or study make it appropriate to admit them to part-time study.

 The number of students who can be accepted in the course will be limited.
 In selecting students for admission, the Faculty will have regard to all relevant circumstances, including academic performance, reasons for selecting this form of study, age, employment, circumstances of hardship, reason for seeking degree, and facilities for library work and study.
+The law subjects must include Legal System-Tol Legal Research and Writing and Criminal Law (norma taken in first year), Constitutional and Administrat Law, Contracts and Legal Theory or Law and Soc Theory.\

-3. Students are required to obtain the approval of the Faculty of Law for their proposed program of non-Law subjects; the program should provide an integrated pattern of legal and non-legal studies.
+Students are required to obtain the approval of t Faculty of Law for their proposed program of non-Li subjects; the program should provide an integrated pitern of legal and non-legal studies.

-4. The non-Law subjects shall include, unless otherwise approved, a major sequence of three subjects.
+The non-Law subjects shall include, unless otherwi approved, a major sequence of three subjects.

-5. Students must satisfy any subject prerequisites (but not general faculty prerequisites) for subjects studied in other faculties.
-There are no general Faculty prerequisites to courses offered by the Faculty of Law but students must study Law subjects in a sequence approved by the Faculty of Law.
+5. Students must satisfy any subject prerequisites (the not general faculty prerequisites) for subjects studied other faculties.
+There are no general Faculty prerequities to courses offered by the Faculty of Law but st dents must study Law subjects in a sequence approvide the Faculty of Law.

-Details of the structure of the BJuris degree course are available from the General office of the Faculty.
+Details of the structure of the BJuris degree course a available from the General office of the Faculty.